In Lua, the return

 result = add(5, 3) -- result will be 8

-What is the return
+What is the `return` Statement?

-statement in Lua is an essential part of programming, enabling you to exit a function and send a value back to where the function was called.
+The `return` statement in Lua is an essential part of programming, enabling you to exit a function and send a value back to where the function was called.
 This capability is critical for creating modular code that can perform specific tasks and return results for further use.

-The basic syntax for the return
+The basic syntax for the `return` statement is straightforward:

 return value

-can be executed when the function is called, and it should typically be the last statement in that function.
+It is crucial to understand that the position of `return` matters—only one `return` can be executed when the function is called, and it should typically be the last statement in that function.

 Example of Basic Syntax: